cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 # Introduction

-we propose "Hybrid PQ/T Key Encapsulation Mechanisms", which will cover the following.
+We propose "Hybrid PQ/T Key Encapsulation Mechanisms", which will cover the following.

 (A) Identify which KEM security properties are IETF-relevant, and provide a terse overview of those security properties (eg. IND-CCA, LEAK-BIND-K-PK, HON-BIND-K-CT, etc), as well as security